Crimes for Mailing Drugs through USPS

 The letter will often invite the sender or the recipient to contact the manager of the Criminal Investigations Service Center if:

-The letter also explains that if within twenty-one (21) calendar days of the date of the notice, no action is taken by the sender or the recipient (or their agent) to address the determination of non-mailability of the mail piece, it will be deemed abandoned or unclaimed pursuant to Postal Operations Manual, Section 691.584.
+If within twenty-one (21) calendar days of the date of the notice, no action is taken by the sender or the recipient (or their agent) to address the determination of non-mailability of the mail piece, it might be deemed abandoned or unclaimed pursuant to Postal Operations Manual, Section 691.584.

 If you receive such a phone call and are worried about being caught up in the investigation, then your next call should be to an experienced criminal defense attorney.
 For cases in Florida and the greater Tampa Bay areas, contact us to schedule a confidential consultation to discuss the case in our offices.